Efficient polarizable QM/MM using the direct reaction field Hamiltonian with electrostatic potential fitted multipole operators: Results

 \subsubsection{Excited state interaction energies}

 Having demonstrated that the ESPF-DRF method qualitatively captures the correct physics of intermolecular interactions between QM and MM subsystems for ground-states, and predicts their interaction energies semi-quantitatively, we move on to consider excited state interaction energies.
 We first consider the interaction of a \ce{HF} molecule (the QM subsystem) with a \ce{He} atom (the MM subsystem), in both the ${}^1\Sigma^+$ ground state, denoted \ce{S_0}, and the ${}^1\Pi$ first excited singlet state, denoted \ce{S_1}.
 The ${}^1\Pi$ \ce{S_1} state correspond to a $\ce{F}\!\ 2\mathrm{p}\!\to\!\sigma^*$ excitation from the closed-shell \ce{S_0} ground state , and as such there is a large change in \ce{HF} dipole moment between the two electronic states, \qty{-0.70}{a_0.e} (\qty{-1.8}{Debye}) in \ce{S_0} and +\qty{1.5}{a_0.e} (+\qty{3.8}{Debye}) in \ce{S_1} (unrelaxed EOM-CCSD dipole moments).
-Based on this dipole change, one might expect the \ce{S_0} state to bind more strongly with the \ce{He} atom due to the larger dipole-induced dipole interaction in the \ce{S_1} state, but in fact the binding energy is over a factor of 25 smaller for \ce{S_1} state as is seen in Fig.~\ref{fig-HF-He} (note the different energy axis scales between the \ce{S_0} interaction energies in Fig.~\ref{fig-HF-He}A and the \ce{S_1} interaction energy in Fig.~\ref{fig-HF-He}B).
-This is due to a significant difference in dispersion interactions in \ce{S_0} and \ce{S_1}, as is evident from the difference between the Hartree-Fock and CCSD(T)-F12\cite{adler_simple_2007,pavosevic_geminal-spanning_2014} interaction curves in \ce{S_0} and the CIS\cite{foresman_toward_1992} and EOM-CCSD\cite{koch_coupled_1990} interaction curves in \ce{S_1}, as shown in Fig.~\ref{fig-HF-He}A and B.
+Based on this dipole change, one might expect the \ce{S_1} state to bind more strongly with the \ce{He} atom due to the larger dipole-induced dipole interaction in the \ce{S_1} state, but in fact the binding energy is over a factor of 25 smaller for \ce{S_1} state as is seen in Fig.~\ref{fig-HF-He} (note the different energy axis scales between the \ce{S_0} interaction energies in Fig.~\ref{fig-HF-He}A and the \ce{S_1} interaction energy in Fig.~\ref{fig-HF-He}B).
+This is due to a significant difference in dispersion interactions in \ce{S_0} and \ce{S_1}, as is evident from the difference between the Hartree-Fock and CCSD(T)-F12\cite{adler_simple_2007,pavosevic_geminal-spanning_2014} interaction curves in \ce{S_0} and the CIS\cite{foresman_toward_1992} and EOM-CCSD\cite{koch_coupled_1990} interaction curves in \ce{S_1}, as shown in Fig.~\ref{fig-HF-He}A and B. \hltt{This is likely due to the contraction of the F atom orbitals when charge is transferred from F to H in the \ce{S_1} state, reducing the magnitude of dipole fluctuations on this atom, and therefore reducing the strength of dispersion interactions.}